-Between the 6th and 9th centuries, a mysterious Mon civilisation known as Dvaravati existed in the country.
+Between the 6th and 9th centuries, a mysterious Mon civilization known as Dvaravati existed in the country.
 A great deal of Dvaravati history is still undiscovered, however, it is known that they established remarkable internal and external trade routes that were key to the development of Thailand.
 The Khmers of Angkor began to expand into Thailand beginning in the 9th century through to the 11th century and much of the Khmer culture was imposed on the populations already living in the country.

 The 13th century witnessed the emergence of the Thais as a truly dominant force in the country.
 In 1238 the Kingdom of Sukthothai was established and with it came Thailand’s “Golden Age”.
 Beautiful Thai art was allowed to flourish during this time and the Thai alphabet was created.
 Theravada Buddhism also became the main religion in the country.
-However, upon the death of King Khamhaeng, a great supporter of the golden age, in 1298 marked the beginning of the kingdom of Ayutthaya’s dominance in Thailand.
+However, the death of King Khamhaeng, a great supporter of the golden age, in 1298 marked the beginning of the kingdom of Ayutthaya’s dominance in Thailand.

 By the middle of the 14th century, the kingdom of Ayutthaya was firmly established in the central plains.
 Despite periods of Burmese occupation, the kingdom existed until 1767.
 Ayutthaya sovereigns were absolute monarchs and were called god-kings.
 They began to exert their power over neighbouring Thai principalities and beginning in the 17th century, they began to make contact with Western countries.
 A Burmese invasion in 1767 signaled the end of the Ayutthaya kingdom.